sleep researchThe sleep stack: 7 supplements that actually work

 7. Melatonin — 0.5mg (Not 5mg+)

-At 1–10mg (standard over-the-counter doses), you are not enhancing melatonin signaling — you are flooding a system calibrated for micrograms.
-High-dose melatonin can suppress endogenous melatonin production, shift circadian phase inappropriately, and cause morning grogginess.
+At 1–10mg (standard over-the-counter doses), you are not enhancing melatonin signaling.
+You are flooding a system calibrated for micrograms.
+High-dose melatonin can suppress endogenous melatonin production, shift circadian phase, and cause morning grogginess.

 The evidence-based use case is narrow: 0.3–0.5mg taken 30–60 minutes before desired sleep onset for jet lag, shift work, or circadian resetting.
 Not as a nightly sedative.